 - Central Bank: Entre-Deux-Mers (Between-Two-Seas), mainly considered very good table wine.

 We departed Bordeaux and headed to the French Riviera.
-On the way we stopped in Carcassonne to breakup the drive and visit the Château Comtal.
+Along the way, we stopped in Carcassonne to break up the drive and visit the Château Comtal.
 We stayed at the Hotel ibis budget Carcassonne Aeroport.

 We decided to stay in Baumettes, a village town outside of the main city of Marseille.
-We rented a small loft style apartment through Airbnb.
-We took a day trip to Cassis, the most western town along the French Riveria.
+We rented a small loft-style apartment through Airbnb and took a day trip to Cassis, the most western town along the French Riveria.
 The drive from Marseille to Cassis through Calanques National Park is spectacular.

 - Southern Rhône: Types of red grapes include: Châteauneuf-du-Pape (a blend), Grenache, Syrah, Mourvèdre, Carignan and Cinsault.

 - Types of white grapes include Ugni Blanc, Roussanne, Bourboulenc, Picpoul, and Clairette.

 To us, this was the highlight of the French wine country.
 We took a seated wine tour of the region at La Cave de l’Ange Gardien, in Beaune.
 This is where we learned from the Doctor of Wine himself, Pierre Jaboulet-Vercherre.